junxit/us-congress-bills-117/metadata.md

 - 2021-11-04 — Roll call votes on amendments in House
 - 2021-11-04 — Roll call votes on amendments in House
 - 2021-11-04 — The previous question was ordered pursuant to the rule.
+- 2021-11-15 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.